matthijsgroen/js-tdd/episode1/README.md

 ## Setup a JS playground from scratch

-Setup a total blank GIT repo, with a JS project that can run tests, and where you can use the latest ES standard.
+We will setup a total blank GIT repo, with a JS project that can run tests, and where you can use the latest ES standard.

+Execute the following commands in the terminal to setup a minimal work
+environment:

 ```sh
 mkdir calculator